Yamaha A3M Review

 Yamaha A3M Body

-On the back side the mahogany and binding look great and are finished to perfection.
+On the back side, the mahogany and binding look great and are finished to perfection.
 The back and sides on the A3M, made also from mahogany, also contribute to the thick overtones of this guitar.

-Yamaha A3M Neck and Headstock
+Neck and Headstock

 The neck has great string spacing and a nut width of 1.7 inches.
-This makes for a very comfortable and easy to play guitar especially with the standard diameter neck shape.
+This makes for a very comfortable and easy-to-play guitar.
+Especially with the standard diameter neck shape.
 The headstock on the A3M is the signature Yamaha-looking shape that is found on most of their guitars.

 The Yamaha A3M uses a Urea nut and saddle as well as PVC bridge pins as stock parts on this guitar.
 The chrome-plated tuners were smooth and functioned without any tightness.
 They held tune well and did not let up when we truly dug in and played hard.

 Yamaha A3M Sound

 The SRT2 electronic system really captures the rich sound of the acoustic and is dynamic.
-The EQ responds great providing a good range in control.
-It just might be one of the best pick up systems we have heard in this price point.
+The EQ responds great, providing a good range of control.
+It just might be one of the best pickup systems we have heard of at this price point.

 Yamaha At NAMM